 EBI is virtual center focused on understanding how emotions work in the brain and educating the public about the science of emotion.
 EBI researchers are located at the Nathan Kline Institute (NKI) in Orangeburg, NY, and at the Washington Square Campus of NYU, and at the NYU Langone School of Medicine, both in Manhattan.
 Through the support of the NY State Office of Mental Health, new laboratories for EBI research are being constructed at NKI.
-The Director of EBI is Dr. Joseph LeDoux, a University Professor, and a Professor of Neural Science, Psychology, and Child and Adolescent Psychiatry at NYU.
+The Director of EBI is Dr. Joseph LeDoux, a University Professor, and a Professor of Neural Science, Psychology, Psychiatry, and Child and Adolescent Psychiatry at NYU.

 Universities consist of isolated silos: sciences, humanities, arts, law, business, medicine, etc. Emotion is a topic that is relevant to all areas of academic life.
 Given the strength of emotion research in the sciences at NYU, EBI seeks to use emotion as a unifying theme.
 EBI hosts meetings that reach across these disciplines to foster a richer understanding of what emotions are how they might be investigated in unique ways.
 Through a collaboration with NYU colleagues in the humanities, in 2011 we sponsored an international conference, "Unpacking Emotion: The Humanities and the Sciences."
 In 2013 we inaugurate our "Annual Evening of Emotion in the Arts and Sciences" featuring a discussion between a neuroscientist and actors/directors Philip Seymour Hoffman, Tim Blake Nelson, and moderated by Mark Wing-Davy of NYU Tisch.
 Similar initiatives are envisioned for other areas, including The Law and Business Schools at NYU.